dermers/dermers.github.io/adv_writ/index.md

 I've found that, throughout the semester, I have developed my skills primarily with respect to adapting my writing to the context it is around.
 When I wrote for previous courses (and in highschool) I often adopted a similiar tone and format, merely aiming to get my point across.
 I had yet to realize that the best way to achieve such a goal was to consciously adapt my writing based on the audience and type of writing it is.

+When we began the semester, I viewed most writing as simply that: the written word.
+I had yet to consider the methods with which writing can be a tool adapted for the sake of sharing ideas effectively.
+In the very first exercise =, when we told anny story that came to mind, I chose to write about when I hid *too well* during a preschool event because "this prompt reminded me of \[an\]... assignment from last semester and thus the story itself".
+I wrote about the first thing that came to mind because it would be easy.
+While I did want to allow "my fellow classmates to better get to know me", I was primarilly striving to satisfy the prompt first.

 ### Sentiment Analysis

 I downloaded my writing notebook as a text file and ran it through sentiment analysis using the following code I wrote in Python: